Optical Manager

 - All About Your Eyes

-The following materials will be shipped to you approximately 7-10 business days after enrollment in the Professional Bookkeeping with QuickBooks Online portion of the program:
+The instructional materials required for this course are included in enrollment.
+The following eBook will be provided to you approximately 7-10 business days after enrollment Professional Bookkeeping with QuickBooks Online portion of the course:

 - QuickBooks Online software

 - Your enrollment in this course includes a free 1-year full subscription to QuickBooks Online.
-You will learn how to access and activate this subscription in the Lesson 2 assignment.
-Manuals are included as downloadable PDFs throughout the course.
+You will learn how to access and activate this subscription during the course.

 More About